-Mirvac has an Internal Audit function which is a key element of Mirvac's governance framework.
-Mirvac's Internal Audit function is led by the Head of Internal Audit who reports functionally to the Chair of the ARCC and administratively to the CFO and has direct access to the CEO/MD and the ARCC.
-The role of Internal Audit is to:
+Mirvac has established an Internal Audit function that assists Mirvac accomplish its objectives by bringing a systematic, disciplined approach to evaluate and improve the effectiveness of risk management, control, and governance processes related to its most significant strategic, operational, and financial risks.
+Mirvac's Internal Audit function is led by the General Manager, Risk and Audit who reports functionally to the Chair of the ARCC and administratively to the CFO and has direct access to the CEO/MD and the ARCC.
+The purpose of Internal Audit is to provide:

-- provide independent and objective assurance to the ARCC and Board that controls are operating in an efficient and effective manner to manage the Group's risks; and - assist management in improving business processes and controls.
+- > independent, objective assurance to the ARCC and Mirvac management that controls are operating in an efficient and effective manner to manage the Group's risks; and - advisory services to assist management in the continuous improvement of its processes.